 Learning Resilience from the Past

-Within the context of climate change, sea level rise and extreme weather events threaten not only coastal communities globally, but also the archaeological record of their history, knowledge, and culture.
+Within the context of climate change, sea level rise and extreme weather events threaten not only coastal communities globally, but also the archaeological record of local history, knowledge, and culture.
 Dunes and coastal areas often protect the artifacts and stories of the Puerto Rican people.
-Unfortunately, the speed at which changes and impacts to these areas are happening has made archaeologists painfully aware of how vulnerable these libraries of cultural heritage are and how fast they are disappearing.
+Unfortunately, the speed at which changes and impacts to these areas are happening has made us aware of how vulnerable these libraries of cultural heritage are and how fast they are disappearing.

-The DUNAS project is an interdisciplinary approach to respond to this palpable threat.
-By working with ecologists and climate experts to mitigate coastal dune erosion, we buy time to document and learn from the communities of the past to inform our resilient future.
+The DUNAS project is an interdisciplinary approach to respond to this threat.
+By working with ecologists, archeologists, community members, and climate experts to slow coastal dune erosion and rebuild dunes in key locations, we buy time to document and learn from the communities of the past to inform our resilient future.